Bombardier–Alstom HHP-8: MARC refurbishment

-While reports in 2016 indicated that MARC planned to retire their HHP-8 locomotives and replace them with Siemens SC-44 Charger locomotives, MARC instead started a refurbishment program for its HHP-8s in 2017.
+While reports in 2016 indicated that MARC planned to retire their HHP-8 locomotives and replace them with Siemens Charger locomotives, MARC instead started a refurbishment program for its HHP-8s in 2017.
 Issues with equipment cooling that kept the HHP-8 locomotives from properly working were addressed.

 As of September 2017, the first HHP-8 reconditioned under this program had been delivered and was undergoing successful testing.

 As of March 2018, the first HHP-8 reconditioned was running for three weeks without major issue (a software issue was corrected in this time).
 A second HHP-8 was being reconditioned.